Stay Steady This Winter: How Exercise Can Help Prevent Falls

 May 21, 2025

-When winter hits and we move less, the risk of falls goes up—staying active helps keep you steady.
+When winter hits and we move less, the risk of falls goes up.
+Staying active helps keep you steady.

 As winter sets in across Australia, colder weather and shorter days often mean more time indoors and less physical activity.
 But for many older Australians, this seasonal slowdown can carry an increased risk of falls—a leading cause of injury among people aged 65 and over.
 As physiotherapists, we know that exercise is one of the most effective tools to prevent falls, especially during the colder months when inactivity tends to rise.